Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 - `headingText` to track the text displayed in the heading.

 Using `useState`, we initialize both with empty strings and update them accordingly.
 Inside `handleClick`, we call `setHeading(name)` to update the heading text.

+### Important Note on Setting State

+When setting state with a variable, do not wrap it in curly braces.
+For example, use `setHeading(name)` instead of `setHeading({name})`.
+The latter sets the state to an object rather than the string value, which is not desired.
+Use console logs to verify the values if unsure.